jlursenbach/CSUF-CPSC-375-Data-Science-Notes/README.md

 Anyone is welcome to contribute!

 ### What is not allowed:
-No tests, test answers, or completed assignments should be added to this repository.
+No blank tests, test answers, or completed homework should be added to this repository.
+Projects should be ok if they are creative works and not something that can have answers copy/pasted.
+Blank homework assignments are fine.
 While I hope this can be a resource for myself and others, that resource should and will adhere to strict academic integrity.